Zachery-Vig/FunctionOpcoder/README.md

 0x4:R0x1
 ```

-Each line in the file represents a single Function Call with the first column being the address, the second being the opcode, and the rest of the columns being the Function
+Each line in the file represents a single Function Call with the first column being the address, the second being the opcode, and the rest of the columns being the function arguments.

 Example Python File for Above File:
 ```